Spotlight Case Study — Enhancing Talent Search

 🖌️

-Major platform redesign & rebrand
+Major redesign & rebrand of legacy platform

 Built design system & component library